• Skip to primary navigation

 Irish soda bread ingredients, labeled: flour, sour cream, buttermilk, raisins, eggs, sugar, caraway, butter, baking soda, baking powder, salt.

 • Flour: We recommend using all-purpose flour for this recipe.
-If you use an alternative flour, you may need to adjust the amount of liquid and the baking time.

 • White sugar: This is one of the few recipes for which we recommend using white sugar only.
-You can use brown sugar, but your loaf may be significantly browner coming out of the oven.

 • Caraway seeds: The recipe indicated that these are optional, and they are; but only because there are folks who just can't eat them.
 If your dental work in is order, add the caraway seeds: they give the bread its characteristic flavor that is lost without them.

 • Buttermilk: Use full fat buttermilk if you can find it.
-If you're anything like us, we don't always have buttermilk on hand; but there are a multitude of substitutes for buttermilk.
+(If you're anything like us, we don't always have buttermilk on hand; but there are a multitude of substitutes for buttermilk.)

 • Sour cream: This soda bread recipe has been tested with both light or full fat sour cream, with equally good results.